Napanee Plain Natural Area

 The Napanee Plain Natural Area is a 439,848-acre (178,142-hectare) complex of wetlands, forests, lakes, grasslands and alvars.
 One of North America's great limestone plain landscapes, the Napanee Plain is a place where grassland birds thrive within one of the Great Lakes region’s rarest ecosystems.
 This area also contains outstanding examples of karst formations.

 This Natural Area is located 250 kilometres east of Toronto and extends to the City of Kingston on its southeast boundary.
-To date, NCC has protected more than 1,846 acres (747 hectares) here, including land at two Provincial Nature Reserves — Menzel Centennial Provincial Park and Stoco Fen Provincial Park — both protecting significant wetlands and headwaters.
+To date, NCC has protected more than 1,846 acres (747 hectares) here.
+This includes land at two Provincial Nature Reserves — Menzel Centennial Provincial Park and Stoco Fen Provincial Park.
+Both protect significant wetlands and headwaters.

 The Napanee Plain is home to at least 19 species at risk, including: